- Construction Services

 Of course, many faculty and staff will continue to drive to campus, and there are plenty of available parking options on campus.
 Costs vary by location.
 For more detailed information regarding parking permits and where to park, call parking and card services at (314) 977-2957 or visit the parking and card services' page.

 SLU also has partnered with a number of organizations to provide transportation services to the SLU community.
-Below is a brief overview of those options and links to their Web sites:
+Below is a brief overview of those options and links to our external partners' Web sites:

 Trailnet provides biking, hiking, walking and conservation events and community education to diverse groups of people looking to lead healthier and more active lives.
 Hallmark programs include the Bicycle Fun Club, Safe Routes to School and Eagle Days at the Old Chain of Rocks Bridge.